egonw/commons-dws-public/vault/open-notebook.commons.pmallard.2023.02.12.md

 Adding a
 ` 📖 Comment what should be commented and pass this daily Notebook to it's Open Notebook counterpart`

+- `cmd+A` on local Notebook (without frontmatter)
+- `cmd+o cmd+c` to open new daily Open Notebook (in COMMONS)
+- `cmd+v` to paste
+- remove/comment if needed
+- post

+That's some lines for now and will try redirecting to Open Notebook (in MAPP, COMMONS and DBGI) as much as possible.
+Will not port old notes ...too much of a burden

 ## Today I learned that